Block paving vs resin

 If excavation, levels or old driveway removal are the main uncertainty, check the Driveway Excavation Cost Calculator.

-A small block paving driveway may cost from around £3,000 to £7,000+.
-Larger decorative or preparation-heavy projects can reach £12,000 to £16,000+.
+A block paving driveway typically costs between £3,000 and £16,000.
+Smaller simple driveways may start from around £3,000, while larger decorative or preparation-heavy projects can reach £16,000 or more.